mamonu/GDSP18_ProfilingOptimizingPyDemo/TLDR.md

 * if numpy / scipy does not have what you want roll your own functions.

 * if you have loops that run many times,
-(eg. at each word , at each row of a big dataframe) be very careful of what you put in that loop.
+(eg. at each and every word , at each row of a big dataframe) be very careful of what you put in that loop.
 This is the hotspot that needs optimizing.
 Inside that inner loop have only things that are calculated and not other things that dont change and could be easily located outside the loop.

 * instead of loops try to use 'map'

 * try Numba. perhaps you will see improvement.
 Just read the documentation first !!!

-* dont use nested loops . unless you use them with numba.
+* dont use nested loops . unless you use them with numba (in which case try them because you might even get a speedup).

-* recursive functions or lookup tables? look up memoization
+* recursive functions or lookup tables? have a look at memoization

 * like mixing C & python? use Cython!